-These are equity investment held in Trust Bank totaling 558,000 and dividend of D142,200 was received in 2020.
+These are equity investment held in Trust Bank totaling 558,000 in respect of which dividend of D142,200 was received in 2021.
 The equity investments are measured at FVOCI using the dividend stream model.
 The bank intends to dispose of the shares.